Dionmm/To-Do-List/README.md

 ### User Login (optional)

 As a registered member, I can login using the email and password that I registered with to view my tasks.
 As a registered member, I can request a password change if I forgot my password so that I can log in.

 ### User Management (stretch optional)

 As an administrator, I can view who has registered so that I can see how popular my application is.
 As an administrator, I can see how many tasks each user has created and how many of them are done so that I can measure user adoption for my application.

 ## Authors
-Project Manager – __Kenneth
+Project Manager: __Kenneth

-Frontend – asoclodun,albertukaz
+Frontend: albertukaz

-Backend – Krizzu, anOrphanedPlatypus
+Backend: Krizzu, anOrphanedPlatypus

 ## License
 MIT